 Take a notepad with you.
 Make sure that you write down any questions that you want to ask in the notepad.
 Leave enough space for the answers.
 Ask if the doctor minds you making notes – say you want to do this as you are likely to forget what has been said after the appointment.

-If you don’t understand what your doctor has said ask for things to be repeated to you.
+Get more information from the NHS on the questions you can ask your doctor.
+If you don’t understand what your doctor has said, ask for things to be repeated to you.

 During the discussion: